bitmarte/selenium-rfc-client/docs/success-condition.md

 	</run>

 ### waitBeforeScreenshotInMilliSec
-You can specify a sleep time after success condition evaluator before take the screenshot.
+You can specify a sleep time after success and error condition evaluator before take the screenshot.
 Here you can find an example:

 	<run>